 WHAT IS THE PAIN LEVEL FOR A TATTOO?

 A tattoo is probably a 3/10.
 The best comparison would be to getting a scratch on a sunburn or to having someone draw on you with a ball-point pen on a sunburn.
 It doesn’t feel good, but it’s more of an intermittent irritation than a constant pain.
 Remember, a tattoo has more in common with an abrasion than it does with a hypodermic needle shot from the doctor.

 CAN I BRING MY OWN PICTURE FOR A TATTOO?

 Yes.
 This tattoo will be on you permanently so we want to be sure you are totally happy.
 Bring anything you think might help to capture exactly what you’re looking for your tattoo to reflect.
-We also have plenty of reference books available for ideas.
 No matter whether you know exactly what you want or don’t have a clue, we will always work with you to design a custom piece of art that you will love.

 THE PROCESS OF A TATTOO..BEGINNING TO END

 Once you have decided on your tattoo design and your artist, you will be given a consent form, After your paperwork is filled out, you will be seated in the tattoo chair.
 Sometimes this is in an open work area, and sometimes a private room depending on the location of your tattoo.
 If you are shy and don’t want others to watch, you can request a private room, but Your artist will do his or her best to make you comfortable for the tattoo you have chosen.